NHBSystems/NHB_AD7124/README.md

 | `ch`           | The channel to read.                                      |

-`readRaw(buf,chCount)` Can be used to read a nuber of channels at once, though they must start at 0 and be sequential. (e.g. 0 trough 3, or 0 trough 5).
+`readRaw(buf,chCount)` Can be used to read a number of channels at once, though they must start at 0 and be sequential. (e.g. 0 trough 3, or 0 trough 5).

 ```cpp
 int readRaw(int32_t *buf, uint8_t chCount);